zhan4429/cs116_ctf/team22_report.md

 ## Executive Summary

 - Out of 15 flags (including the free flag), we captured 11 of the available flags.
-- Unfortunately, we were unable to acquire any of the 400 point flags.
+- Unfortunately, we were unable to capture any of the 400 point flags.
 We feel like we were close on some of them (like LOLCAP and All Your Base64 belong to us), but weren't able to find the flags.
 - We all collaborated together to find the easier flags, and split up to take on the more challenging ones.
 We worked together on deciphering the clues and to tackle some of struggles we encountered.
-- GoBuster and WordPress Scan were extremely valuable tools in helping solve some of the challenges.ards
+- GoBuster and WordPress Scan were extremely valuable tools in helping to solve some of the challenges.

 ## Lessons Learned

-- While the challenges seemed difficult, most of the challenges we solved were just extensions of what we had learned in class and required some out-of-the-box thinking
+- While the challenges seemed difficult, most of the challenges we solved were just extensions of what we had learned in class and required some out-of-the-box thinking.
 - There are many public tools available that are helpful for scraping and detecting vulnerabilities (Cyberchef, Gobuster, etc.)
 - It's very difficult to be completely invulnerable...
 This lab is setup to have varying levels of vulnerabilities, but as we learned from the examples discussed about in class, schools, corporations, and even encryption companies have had vulnerabilities.
-- ALWAYS VALIDATE USER PROVIDED INPUT
+- ALWAYS VALIDATE USER PROVIDED INPUT.
 - Exploring the vulnebilities in this website helped us understand how simple design flaws can lead to serious security risks.
 Attackers can take over the server so easy, such as the message board.
 - (Joel) Inspecting the elements of a webpage has TONS of information - super cool to actually dig in to and see what lies underneath the hood!
 - (Yucheng)
   - Collaboration is important in solving ctf challenges and working in cybersecurity.
 Each memeber of our team comes from different background and have different set of skills.
-Looking at the challenges from different angles help us figure out solution much more efficient.'
+Looking at the challenges from different angles help us figure out solution much more efficient.
   - For quite a few flags, if we locate the hidden pages, the flags are revealed.
 Hidding pages does not mean they are secure, we have to make sure they are not exposed to attackers.

 ## Conclusions